ryandawsonuk/AgileTeamworkGame/README.md

 With a fork you can change the quotes in script.js to whatever you find most helpful.
 Also feel free to submit suggestions here or [contact me on twitter](https://twitter.com/ryandawsongb).

-The design is forked from the RandomQuoteMachine by gminovska.
+The design is forked from the [RandomQuoteMachine](https://github.com/gminovska/RandomQuoteMachine) by [Gordana Minovska](https://github.com/gminovska).
 Read more about the making of that [on medium](https://medium.com/@allsavant/how-i-made-random-quote-machine-dd2933360c95)